 - Viewable rate

-The following ad types are excluded from the audit:
+The following invalid traffic (spam) metrics are included in the audit:

 Business Partner Qualification